cvaad-workshop/cvaad-workshop.github.io/papers.md

 What type of neural networks and training frameworks are needed to capture the semantics and compositional relations from architectural-specific data? _Examples_: graph neural networks, convolutional neural networks, transformers, self-supervised learning, similarity learning, transfer learning.

+## Posters

+Accepted workshop papers will have the chance to present their findings through a poster presentation.
+Furthermore, authors of relevant papers accepted at ICCV 2023 are welcome to submit their posters at our workshop.

 ## Author guidelines
 - Accepted papers will be published in the proceedings;
 - [Template](https://iccv2023.thecvf.com/submission.guidelines-361600-2-20-16.php) adheres to ICCV full paper submission;